 If your child is isolating, work will be provided in the form of a traditional paper-based remote learning pack.
+They are encouraged to share this work with their class teacher via Showbie for feedback.
 This work will reflect the learning being delivered in school.
-If your child is sent home as part of a class bubble, in addition to the paper-based pack, work will be set on Showbie which all parents /carers have access to and this will be used by the class teacher to communicate in setting activities and providing feedback.
+If your child is sent home as part of a class bubble, in addition to a paper-based pack, work will be set daily on Showbie which all parents /carers have access to and this will be used by the class teacher to communicate in setting activities and providing feedback.

 Every child has a unique login to access their Showbie account which is included within their paper-based remote learning pack.
 Showbie is a safe and secure solution for children to access online learning materials directly from their class teacher and to share work completed at home.
 By clicking the image above, you will be taken directly to the Showbie webpage.
 In the centre of the screen, you will see an option to sign-in.

 Please click here to access short video guides to accessing and use Showbie.

 In addition, by clicking on the appropriate image above, you will be taken directly to your child's class Facebook page.
 This will be regularly updated with class news as well as daily remote learning tasks in the event that the whole class has to self isolate.

 If you require any help or support with your child's remote learning please email your child's class teacher via the year group email or contact them via the school office on 0191 4164311.

 How you can support your child during remote learning

 1. You're not expected to become teachers and your children aren't expected to learn as they do in school.
 Simply providing your children with some structure at home will help them to adapt.
 Use the tips below to help you make this work for your household.